pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 -   **PnP Core SDK** - The PnP Core SDK is an SDK designed to work for Microsoft 365 with Graph API first approach.
-It provides a unified object model for working with SharePoint Online and Teams which is agnostic to the underlying API\'s being called.
+It provides a unified object model for working with SharePoint Online and Teams which is agnostic to the underlying API's being called.
 See more around the SDK from [documentation](https://aka.ms/pnp/coresdk/docs).
 -   **PnP PowerShell** - PnP PowerShell is a .NET Core 3.1 / .NET
     Framework 4.6.1 based PowerShell Module providing over 400 cmdlets